 In June 2014, we were the first primary school in Delft to receive the Early Bird certificate.
-In spring 2022, a study trip to Stockholm is planned for the whole IKC team to promote English skills in the English-language IPC lessons.
+In spring 2022, the whole IKC team went on a study trip to Stockholm.
+The purpose of this trip was to be more aware of and better observe the learning of the child.
+A teacher or the pedagogic employee gets insight into the learning by, for example, asking questions about the learning or discussing the work of the child together.
 In childcare, too, we offer children from 0 to 12 years this instructive environment with English as a second language.
 For the children from 0 to 4, we work with Benny's Playground from Early Bird.